revolunet/revolunet.github.io/source/_posts/2013-06-01-starting-with-angularjs.markdown

  - **Templates** : Your templates lives right in the DOM.
 Forget mustache, handlebars, hogan...
  - **Two-way data-binding** : Your javascript data automagically updates your DOM and vice-versa.
  - **Routing** : Define routes, associate templates and controller in just a few lines.
- - **Forms** : Many helpers to help dealing with forms, of the worst web dev nightmare ever.
+ - **Forms** : Many helpers to help dealing with forms, one of the worst webdevs nightmare.
  - **Directives** : Encapsulates templates and code in reusable components easily.
  - **Testability** : AngularJS was designed in a way your web app can be fully testable.
  - **Animation** : Easily animate elements and views.